What are the Disadvantages of Lab-Grown Diamonds? Everything You Need to Know

 For shoppers on a budget, a lab grown diamond is a seemingly easy choice.
 You get a nearly identical gemstone to a natural diamond at a much lower cost.

 However, are there lab grown diamonds cons if you look a bit deeper?
-Here’s everything you need to know.
+Here’s everything you need to know about lab grown vs natural diamonds.

 What You Will Learn

-Before we can get into the negatives of lab-grown diamonds, we must understand the differences between lab grown diamonds and their natural counterparts.
+Before we can get into the negatives of lab-grown diamonds, we must understand the differences between a lab-grown vs. natural diamond.

 Put simply, natural or earth-mined diamonds are crafted over millions of years beneath the Earth’s crust from pure carbon combined with pressure and heat.
 Creating diamonds in a lab requires the same process, just fine-tuned to take place over a much smaller time frame in a much more controlled setting.

-Using a handful of methods (like chemical vapor deposition), the diamond industry crafts each lab diamond using diamond seeds (a diamond seed is a tiny piece of diamond) over weeks or months.
+Using a handful of methods (like chemical vapor deposition), the diamond industry crafts each lab diamond using diamond seeds (a tiny piece of diamond) over weeks or months.
 The result is an actual diamond with quality equal to what you might find in their mined counterparts.

 The primary differences between mined diamonds and lab diamonds include: